Mary Christmas (album): Overview

-This was the third album Eddie Fisher recorded in 1965.
-It was recorded and released after the release of his single "Mary Christmas", which didn't chart.
+This was the third of four albums that Eddie Fisher recorded and released in 1965.
+It came after the release of his single "Mary Christmas", which didn't chart.
+The album entered Cashbox magazine's Looking Ahead Albums chart, which was a continuation of the Top 100 Albums chart, in the issue dated December 25, 1965, peaking at No. 131 during a one-week run on the chart.

-This album was recorded during Fisher's dead era, in which very few songs did well, and most albums were failures, although 1965 was different, because his first album of the year charted quite well, so Dot Records rushed another one, and later this one.
+This album was recorded during a slowdown in Fisher's career, in which his songs and albums sold and charted less, and whilst most albums were failures, although 1965 was different, because his first album of the year, Eddie Fisher Today! charted quite well, so Dot Records rushed another one, and later a Christmas themed one.
 This Christmas album didn't help Fisher return to the charts.
-The album includes Fisher's renditions of several Christmas standards as well as the title track "Mary Christmas", an original holiday ballad.
+It includes Fisher's renditions of several Christmas standards as well as the title track "Mary Christmas", an original holiday ballad.

+Immediately after Christmas Dot Records would roll out his next album Young and Foolish, which got some positive reviews.